Personal Jurisdiction Over A Foreign Defendant In Pennsylvania

 Personal injury law recognizes that defendants may not be responsible for injuries to plaintiffs if they assume the risk of their own accord.
 Many activities come with an obvious chance of injury and even death.
 People who participate in these activities know they may suffer harm; therefore, a court may find the defendant not liable for a personal injury.

 For an assumption of risk argument to win, the defense must demonstrate that the harm was closely related to the plaintiff’s activity voluntarily participated.

 For example, a person participating in a basketball league has to assume a certain amount of risk inherent in the game.

-However, if a poorly maintained backboard falls and injures a player, a court is unlikely to rule the plaintiff assumed that risk.
+If a poorly maintained backboard falls and injures a player, a court is unlikely to rule the plaintiff assumed that risk.
 Falling backboards are not inherent risks in basketball games.
 The property owner is likely responsible for failing to maintain the equipment.
 In addition, the backboard manufacturer could also be accountable if the product was defective.

 Related Content: What Does a Personal Injury Lawyer Do in Philadelphia?